5p6/d2c/README.md

 ### 1.introduction
-This is a method for calibrating and registering RGBD cameras.
+This is a method for calibrating and aligning RGBD cameras.

 ### 2.Environment
 * ubuntu 22.04